-Along a dramatic stretch of coast 150 miles/241km north of San Francisco, the Elk Cove Inn is a getaway for people who truly want to exactly that: to get away.
-This tucked-away bed-and-breakfast in the tiny town of Elk (population 200, plus or minus the pets) is known for its appealing combo of luxury and remoteness.
-Take your pick of rooms in the 1883 main house atop a bluff, or check into a “spa suite” done in classy Arts and Crafts style, with a balcony for taking in the view and sea breeze.
+Along a dramatic stretch of coast 150 miles north of San Francisco, the Elk Cove Inn & Spa is a getaway for people who truly want exactly that: to get away.
+This tucked-away bed-and-breakfast in the tiny Mendocino County town of Elk (population 200, plus or minus the pets) is known for its appealing combo of luxury and remoteness.
+Take your pick of rooms in the 1883 main house atop a bluff, or check into a “spa suite” done in arts and crafts style, with a balcony for taking in the view and sea breeze.
 Oceanfront cottages boast cathedral ceilings and picture windows.

 Start the day with a hearty champagne breakfast, then look for sea otters and migrating gray whales from a bluff-top gazebo, or walk down to a wind-sheltered cove and Greenwood State Beach.
 Then enjoy massages at the inn’s day spa, complete with an aromatherapy steam shower and sauna.
 When the day starts to wind down, you can too, with complimentary wine and make-your-own cocktails.